 Read the job description and ask yourself: what story proves I can do each of these things?
 That's your prep work.

-Once you've done that, research the company — but research with intent.
+Once you've done that, research the company — but with intent.
 Look for context that makes your answers more specific.
 If they just launched a new product line, that's relevant when they ask why you want to work there.
 If they've had layoffs in the past year, that's relevant if they ask about navigating uncertainty.

 Prepare stories, not answers